Skip to main content

 useValueEditor

 Called by the ValueEditor component.
-Accepts the same ValueEditorProps as the component and returns an object with two properties: the value as an array and a multi-value handler.
+Accepts the same ValueEditorProps as the component and returns an object with these properties: the value as an array, a multi-value handler, a processed version of the parseNumbers prop, and the classname(s) to be applied to each editor in editor series.

 function useValueEditor(props: ValueEditorProps): {